folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **Notify invoice only**.
 If you want to notify the email addresses about invoices only, select the **Notify invoice only** checkbox.
 *   **Notify error only.** If you want to notify the email addresses only if an EDI error occurs, select the **Notify error only** checkbox.
 *   **Check now.** To verify the EDI connection, click **Check now**.
 Note: This feature is currently in development.
-*   **Notes.** Enter any notes about the EDI schedule.
+*   **Notes.** Notes about the EDI schedule.

 ### Accounts

-Accounts are the accounts you have with a vendor that you use for ordering materials.
+The account section describes your library accounts with a vendor used for ordering materials.

 Note: Adding an account is optional, but if you click **Add**, you must fill in the required fields or delete the account in order to save the organization record.